 A static exercise bike is compact and doesn't take up much space.
 They also let you make maximum use of your time: you can watch TV, read a book or listen to music as you workout.
 Cheaper than paying gym fees, all of our cardio bikes come with fantastic warranties that ensure you get years of exercise out of them and start from as little as £299.

 Choosing the best exercise bike for your personal goals is crucial.
 Exercise bike workouts can improve cardiovascular fitness, tone muscles and burn fat.
 So how to choose the best exercise bike for you?
 Start by thinking about your fitness goal.

 We have a team on the phones during business hours ready to provide customer service or personal training advice.
 If this page doesn’t help you find your perfect exercise bike please do get in touch and we’ll be happy to help.

 Most upright bikes come with workout programmes specifically designed to help you burn fat and lose weight.
 The programmes will help you to stay motivated and will display your progress throughout your workout.
-If your budget can stretch to an upright exercise bike with a heart rate chest strap it’ll enhance your training experience and help you to burn fat more efficiently.
+If your budget can stretch to an upright exercise bike with responsive heart rate programs it’ll enhance your training experience and help you to burn fat more efficiently.